- Hard drive is not getting power.

 - My hard drive is beeping and will not spinning up.

-- I dropped my external drive and it will
+- I dropped my external drive

 There are 3 main reasons a hard drive will not spin up.
 Bad fluid bearing, bad motor, but the most common problem is the printed circuit board (PCB) may become damaged.